 **AMAZON AFFILIATE LINKS INCLUDED IN ARTICLE**

-Personally I hate how everything has a label here in the US(ex. soy milk = vegan, health freak substitute for milk) and people are following all these “trendy” diets.
+Personally, I hate how everything has a label here in the US(ex. soy milk = vegan, health freak substitute for milk) and people are following all these “trendy” diets.
 These labels often stop people from trying new foods because they don’t want to be labeled, and I don’t think these trends are necessarily healthier despite the way it’s advertised.
-A lot of these diet trends indirectly increased the additives people consumes.
+A lot of these diet trends indirectly increased the additives people consume.
 I believe in creating things from scratch, using ingredients you can see and try to purchase locally as much as I can… it’s tricky when you live in a winter food desert.
 Have you read what’s in the Silk soy milk?

 Let’s have a look at the organic unsweetened soy milk label: